-Well, I didn't mention before we get onto this evening's topic.
-When I email you, when you email back, it comes from fit bones.
+Well, I didn't mention, before we get onto this evening's topic, when I email you, when you email back, it comes from fit bones.
 You don't practice as an osteopath anymore.
-So what's fit bones will sit bones is a project I set up when I retired.
-It's basically an idea for enthusing and inspiring people over the age of 50.
-To think about getting fit, too many people leave it too late.
+So what's fit bones about?

+Fit bones is a project I set up when I retired.
+It's basically an idea for enthusing and inspiring people over the age of 50 to think about getting fit, too many people leave it too late.
 So they get to 50.
 They get to 60.
-And they're looking forward to their retirement, but they've got to the age of 60 without doing anything about it and a bit like a pension.
-They hadn't put the investment in and all of a sudden they want to do things or they think to themselves I'd like to retire maybe a few years earlier, do some skiing despite do activities, but they haven't got the fitness or something happens and they don't recover as well from an injury.
-So it's about encouraging people to think at the age of 50 at least to start putting that investment in, which means going to the gym it means about managing themselves.
-Planning effectively.
-So how do they how do they Hear about how do they get involved.
+And they're looking forward to their retirement, but they've got to the age of 60 without doing anything about it and a bit like a pension, they hadn't put the investment in and all of a sudden they want to do things or they think to themselves I'd like to retire maybe a few years earlier, do some skiing, do some outdoor activities, but they haven't got the fitness or something happens and they don't recover as well from an injury.
+So it's about encouraging people to think at the age of 50 at least to start putting that investment in, which means going to the gym, it means managing themselves, planning effectively.

+So how do they hear about it, how do they get involved?

-There's a website fit bones fit bones.co.uk You can find all the information about me on there.
+There's a website fit bones, fitbones.co.uk, you can find all the information about me on there.
 And there's a YouTube channel that goes with it.
 And I'm developing some podcasts with all kinds of people who hopefully will inspire others.

-So accurately I mean, this is not for the practitioners are watching this evening, but it's for their patients, and it will be very helpful for them to send their patients.
-One of the things
+So actually, I mean, this is not for the practitioners who are watching this evening, but it's for their patients, and it will be very helpful for them to send their patients.

-I noticed, you know, we you would notice the same as most osteopath, chiropractors and physios in practice, private practice will see those clients of theirs coming through at a certain age and you get chatting to them, don't you?
-And they've all got the ideas of what they'd like to do.
+One of the things I noticed, you know, you would notice the same as most osteopaths, chiropractors and physios in practice, private practice, will see those clients of theirs coming through at a certain age and you get chatting to them, don't you?
+And they've all got their ideas of what they'd like to do.
 But you look at them sometimes and think you know what, you're not going to make that unless you do something about it now.
-Yeah, so it's about that sort of encouragement.
+So it's about that sort of encouragement.